deltaDNA/tutorial-localnotification-ddna/README.md

 ## Scenarios
 This tutorial demonstrates:
-1) Basics of local notifications
+1) Basics of Unity local notifications local notifications
-2) DeltaDNA campaign triggered push notifications on mission completion being able to cancel a notification for players who complete
+2) DeltaDNA campaign triggered push notifications on mission completion
+3) Cancel a notification for players who completeded the next level